 2) Wakanda failed to plan.
 It’s not really that the heroes failed to plan, it’s that this part of the movie was written poorly.
 Compared to Team Titan, Team Wakanda suffered from a busy battle sequence that’s heavy on impractical hand-to-hand combat with really nothing new to offer.
 It’s kind of just there—they’re fighting.
 Also, their strategy doesn’t make sense.
 Not referring to Wanda giving them a hand in the battlefield, but to Black Panther and the rest of guys all fighting in the front-line when there should have been someone skilled in hand-to-hand combat left to guard Vision.

-3) Team Cap had very little to do, especially in the third act.
+3) Team Cap had very little to do.
 Not even a coordinated attack against Thanos.